 Now that you understand what asbestos is, it’s important to understand how asbestos exposure can occur in your home.
 Asbestos exposure typically occurs when the fibers are airborne.
 Asbestos fibers become airborne when there is damage to asbestos-containing materials.

 For example, a tear in flooring or the ceiling can lead to asbestos fibers entering your home’s airflow.
-This can be a quite common occurrence during home renovation projects if asbestos is not tested before starting the project.
-Outside of the home, asbestos exposure can occur in certain professions or even in older school or office buildings.
+This can be quite a common occurrence during home renovation projects if asbestos is not tested before starting the project.
+If you plan on dealing with this, make sure you do it safely.
+To prevent exposure through your hands grab yourself some hazmat gloves.
+In addition, a respirator will be required to avoid breathing in particles.
+Outside of the home, asbestos exposure can occur in certain professions or even in older schools or office buildings.
 However, most large buildings or businesses have commercial-grade HEPA filters to help eliminate airborne asbestos particles.

 What Happens If You’re Exposed to Asbestos?